Ready for CAE p 197. Writing an Essay. The San Francisco School Perspectives. Extra Listening

 things that occur or appear regularly

-the evening shift a Saturday job daytime television a Sunday Newspaper -
+the evening shift a Saturday job daytime television a Sunday newspaper -

 duration.
 The first noun is hyphenated and in the singular.